FarheenAkhtar/FarheenAkhtar/README.md

 ### Hi there 👋
 Hello, my name is Farheen and I'm a tech enthusiast from Alberta, Canada!
-After learning machine learning models in R and Python, I'm currently furthering my skills in JAVA, and pushing personal projects to this account.
+After learning machine learning models in R and Python, I'm currently furthering my skills in JAVASCRIPT, and pushing personal projects to this account.

 Past Projects (in my repository):
 Hangman (just for fun) : Loops and Functions |